-The Diabetes Atherosclerosis Intervention Study (DAIS) evaluated the effect of fenofibrate therapy (n= 155) vs. placebo (n=159) on changes in urinary albumin excretion in patients with T2DM (233).
+The Diabetes Atherosclerosis Intervention Study (DAIS) evaluated the effect of fenofibrate therapy (n= 155) vs. placebo (n=159) on changes in urinary albumin excretion in patients with T2DM (251).
 Fenofibrate significantly reduced the worsening of albumin excretion (fenofibrate 8% vs. placebo 18%; P < 0.05).
 This effect was primarily due to reduced progression from normal albumin excretion to microalbuminuria (fenofibrate 3% vs. 18% placebo; P < 0.001).

-In the FIELD trial, fenofibrate reduced urine albumin/creatinine ratio by 24% vs 11% in placebo group (p < 0.001), with 14% less progression and 18% more albuminuria regression (p < 0.001) in the fenofibrate group than in participants on placebo (234).
+In the FIELD trial, fenofibrate reduced urine albumin/creatinine ratio by 24% vs 11% in placebo group (p < 0.001), with 14% less progression and 18% more albuminuria regression (p < 0.001) in the fenofibrate group than in participants on placebo (252).
 As expected, fenofibrate therapy acutely increased plasma creatinine levels and decreased eGFR but over the long term, the increase in plasma creatinine was decreased in the fenofibrate group compared to the placebo group (14% decrease; p=0.01).
-Similarly, there was a slower annual decrease in eGFR in the fenofibrate group (1.19 vs 2.03 mL/min/1.73m2 annually, p < 0.001).
-End-stage renal disease, dialysis, renal transplant, and renal death were similar in the fenofibrate and placebo groups.
+Similarly, there was a slower annual decrease in eGFR in the fenofibrate group (1.19 vs $2.03 \text{ mL/min/}1.73\text{m}^2$ annually, p < 0.001).
+The effect of fenofibrate on kidney function was greater in those with higher TG and lower HDL levels.
+End-stage renal disease, dialysis, renal transplant, and renal death were similar in the fenofibrate and placebo groups, but the incidence was low.

-In the ACCORD-LIPID trial the post-randomization incidence of microalbuminuria was 38.2% in the fenofibrate group and 41.6% in the placebo group (p=0.01) and post-randomization incidence of macroalbumuria was 10.5% in the fibrate group and 12.3% in the placebo group (p=0.04) indicating a modest reduction in the development of proteinuria in patients treated with fenofibrate (182).
+In the ACCORD-LIPID trial the post-randomization incidence of microalbuminuria was 38.2% in the fenofibrate group and 41.6% in the placebo group (p=0.01) and post-randomization incidence of macroalbumuria was 10.5% in the fibrate group and 12.3% in the placebo group (p=0.04) indicating a modest reduction in the development of proteinuria in patients treated with fenofibrate (189).
 There was no significant difference in the incidence of end-stage renal disease or need for dialysis between the fenofibrate group and the placebo group.